rakheshster/arm-tailscale-ubuntu/README.md

   * PowerShell Core is sufficient so you can run this from macOS, Linux etc.
   * If `<resourceGroup>` does not exist it will be created at `<location>`.
   * If `<resourceGroup>` exists you can skip `-l <location>`.

+## Using Azure DevOps Pipelines

+  1. Clone this repo.
+  2. Create an Azure DevOps pipeline that points to the repo.
+  3. Run the pipeline.
+Fill in the pre-authentication key, SSH key, subnets etc. when prompted.